-- MASTERS 55+ – Shall consist of not less than and not more than 12 female paddlers who must be at least 55 years of age on race day.
+MASTERS 55+ – Shall consist of not less than and not more than 12 female paddlers who must be at least 55 years of age on race day.
 Proof of age is required.

 - JUNIORS 16 TO 19 – Shall consist of not less than and not more than 12 female paddlers who must be at least 16,17, 18, or 19 years of age on race day.
 Proof of age is required.
 The team may include a Open division (any age) steersman to be used for seat 6 only.
-Parents of Junior paddlers must sign Form NW-3 Adult Waiver & Release of Liability and Promotional Rights.
+Parents of Junior paddlers must sign HCRA Waiver and Promotional Rights Waiver.

 - KOA – Same as Open division.

 C. Paddlers Eligibility

 - The final selected race crew will consist of 10 female paddlers in Open and Junior Masters 40+, and 12 female paddlers in Senior Masters 50+, 55+, and Juniors 16-19 divisions.
 Minimum age must be not less than 18 years of age as of the day of the race unless they are on a Junior team or one of the two eligible for the Open team.
 The final crew list must be submitted no later than 12 noon on Saturday, the day before the race.